phpipam/phpipam/README.md

  - [Demo page](http://demo.phpipam.net) (Login: `Admin / ipamadmin`)

 ## I forgot my Admin password!?
-Just run `php functions/scripts/reset-admin-password.php` in the cliandand enter your new password
+Just run `php functions/scripts/reset-admin-password.php` in the cli and enter your new password

 ## What are the credentials for a fresh install?
-The Default redentials for a new instance of phpipam are the same as the credentils for the demo page: `Admin / ipamadmin`
+The Default credentials for a new instance of phpIPAM are the same as the credentials for the demo page: `Admin / ipamadmin`

 ## Changelog